AdamSobieski/Foundation/Notes/Document Object Model Ideas.md

 ## Document Object Model Ideas

-### Elements with Proxy, Fallback, Replacement, or Substitute Elements
+### Elements with Proxy, Fallback, Replacement, or Substitute Elements and Accessibility

 What if DOM elements could provide proxy, fallback, replacement, or substitute elements for themselves for scenarios such as providing shadow trees or _accessibility surrogates_?